dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 ## Handling logout

 As a final touch, we will add a logout button to allow the user to quit our application.
-So we add a *logout()* method to *AuthService* class as in the following:
+So let's add a `logout()` method to `AuthService` class as in the following:

 ```javascript
 export default class AuthService {